StructuralAnalysisFormat/StructuralAnalysisFormat-Doc/docs/structural-analysis-elements/structuralcurvemembervarying.md

 **1D Member Varying (Arbitrary, Tapered, Haunch,…)**

-StructuralCurveMemberVarying object describes changing cross section along the length (center line) of existing 1D member (StructuralCurveMember).
+StructuralCurveMemberVarying object describes changing cross-section along the length (center line) of existing 1D member ([StructuralCurveMember](../structural-analysis-elements/structuralcurvemember.md)).
+The 1D member still has its original cross-section defined in StructuralCurveMember.
+StructuralCurveMemberVarying only creates a changing cross-section, which can be aligned to the original cross-section.

 ![](../.gitbook/assets/12\_structuralcurvemembervarying.png)